101zh/NRG948JavaCompletionLab/Instructions.md

   - Behaviour
     - Prints out ``name ate food`` for each time they eat (based on ``quantity``)
   - NOTE: by default when the turtle is created they just ate
+  - Note: ideally, you would check that ``quantity < 0`` is false, but this isn't a requirement that is listed here

 ##### - ``laze``
   - Parameter